 Foreign language subtitling is significantly less expensive than reshooting video or dubbing.
 If the video is to be subtitled in multiple languages, the most advisable option is to prepare the source-language subtitle content before translating.
 This way, once the subtitle file is created, it can be easily translated into the required selection of languages.

-Should the client decide to edit the source-language video or the translated script after production is completed, editing subtitles is a much easier and cost effective process than to edit a dubbed video.
+Should the client decide to revise the source-language video or the translated script after production is completed, revising subtitles is a much easier and cost effective process than to revise a dubbed video.

 Finally, subtitling is a very effective way to market videos online.
 Since search engines aren’t able to accurately read video content, they rely primarily on the video’s title and description content.
 Translated subtitles will increase the clicks from search engines, as well as your overall global visibility.